wassa-workshop/wassa-workshop.github.io/index.md

 Short papers
 - Long papers may consist of up to four (4) pages of content, with two (2) additional pages of references, and will be presented either orally or as a poster.

-These paper submissions will be done via ARR.
-For more information about templates, guidelines, and instructions, see the <a href="https://aclrollingreview.org/cfp">ARR CFP guidelines</a>.
+Submissions can be done through ARR (see the <a href="https://aclrollingreview.org/cfp">ARR CFP guidelines</a>) or alternatively directly through our [OpenReview website](https://openreview.net/group?id=aclweb.org/ACL/2022/Workshop/WASSA).
+For more information about templates, guidelines, and instructions, check the ARR Call for Papers.

 New this year is that we also introduce an industry track, for which we accept demo papers:
 - Demo papers